USDA is working to build a Fairer, More Competitive, and More Resilient Meat and Poultry Supply Chain

 - Award Announcements

-The USDA RD Rural Business and Cooperative Service (RBCS) awarded $75 million in grants to 8 eligible lenders in the first round of the Meat and Poultry Intermediary Lending Program (MPILP) in November 2022.
+The USDA RD Rural Business and Cooperative Service (RBCS) has awarded $167 million in grants to 15 eligible lenders in the Meat and Poultry Intermediary Lending Program (MPILP) to date.
 Awards established revolving loan funds to increase access to capital for processors who want to start or expand processing capacity for meat and poultry.
-Awards funded projects in 7 states and range from $2 million to $15 million.
-The objective of the MPILP is to strengthen the financing capacity for independent meat and poultry processors, and to create a more resilient, diverse, and secure U.S. food supply chain.
+Awards funded projects in 12 states and range from $2 million to $15 million.
+The objective of the MPILP was to strengthen the financing capacity for independent meat and poultry processors, and to create a more resilient, diverse, and secure U.S. food supply chain.

-A list of MPILP awardees is available on the MPILP Awarded Grants webpage.
-Additional information about the program is available on the MPILP webpage.
+A list of MPILP awardees is available on the MPILP Awarded Grants webpage (PDF, 401 KB).

-The USDA RD Rural Business and Cooperative Service (RBCS) has awarded $146 million in grants to 30 projects through the Meat and Poultry Processing Expansion Program (MPPEP).
+The USDA RD Rural Business and Cooperative Service (RBCS) has awarded $146 million in grants to 30 projects through the first phase of the Meat and Poultry Processing Expansion Program (MPPEP).
 This program provides grants to help eligible processors expand their capacity.
 USDA Rural Development designed MPPEP to encourage competition and sustainable growth in the U.S. meat processing sector and to help improve supply chain resiliency.
-Additional MPPEP round one awards will be announced later this year.

 Facility expansion and improvements funded through MPPEP will promote competition and give more and better options to producers by increasing meat and poultry processing capacity.
 The goal of MPPEP is to focus on projects in late stage of development to make the fastest impact on producers, consumer, and the meat and poultry supply chain.
 More information about the program can be found at the following link: Biden-Harris Administration Announces First Round of Historic Investments to Increase Competition and Expand Meat and Poultry Processing Capacity